Nezer-Ekunke/technical-writing/clng3nw11000908lg4dcvci5c.md

 4. **Orientation:** This feature sets the rule for the content behavior along the browser orientation, usually as landscape or portrait.

-    Let's take for example, the default orientation of a mobile device as portrait and that of laptops are landscape.
+    Let's take, for example, the default orientation of a mobile device as portrait and that of laptops are landscape.

     Now if the browser on a phone changes to landscape during auto-rotate, and a laptop user resizes the browser window, if the orientation feature is not applicable, contents may not align, but if the features are defined for both potrait and landscape, whatever mode the devices are been used, the contents align themselves following the preset rules.

     Take for instance on portrait the image is set to a width of 100px for devices with a max-width of 480px (mobile devices) once the browser screen shrinks to this level, the image automatically resizes to 100px.
 But what happens when the browser is then rotated to landscape?
 This is where the orientation of landscape comes in, where the width is longer than the height.